 QTIWorks is a reworking of the earlier MathAssessEngine and QTIEngine projects, the latter of which was developed by the University of Southampton.
-The functional part of it is a Java web application, which makes extensive use of the Spring Framework.
+The most visible part of it is a Java web application, which makes extensive use of the Spring Framework.
 At the core of QTIWorks is a significantly refactored version of Southampton's JQTI library, called JQTI+.

 QTIWorks was funded by as part of the QTI Delivery Integration project, funded by JISC.
 We are very grateful to JISC for its support and funding for this and related projects.